 - By hand or with the dough hook of your mixer, add 1/2 cup of all-purpose Einkorn flour and combine well by hand or on low speed.
 Continue adding 1/2 cup of flour at a time, combining well between them, until you have added 2 cups of the all-purpose einkorn flour.
 Continue mixing until the dough pulls away from the sides of the bowl.

 - Once the dough pulls away from the sides of the mixing bowl, knead it for 2 minutes with the dough hook of your electric mixer.
 If mixing by hand, knead in the bowl for 3 minutes.
-The dough will be sticky so I use my hand mixing tool instead of my hands.
+The dough will be sticky so I use my favorite hand mixing tool instead of my hands.

 - Cover and let the dough rise until about 60% increased.